Market Analysts see Paysafe Limited [PSFE] falling to $4.50. Time to buy?

 Sponsored

-The investigation focuses on whether the Company issued false and/or misleading statements and/or failed to disclose information pertinent to investors.
-Paysafe released its third quarter financial results on November 11, 2021.
-The Company admitted “softer than expected revenue, reflecting both market and performance challenges within the digital wallet business.”
-Based on this news, shares of Paysafe dropped by 41% on the same day.

-Over the last 12 months, PSFE stock dropped by -62.69%.
-The one-year Paysafe Limited stock forecast points to a potential upside of 41.24.
-The average equity rating for PSFE stock is currently 1.70, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $2.89 billion, with 723.71 million shares outstanding and 539.03 million shares in the current float.
-Compared to the average trading volume of 13.75M shares, PSFE stock reached a trading volume of 7720257 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for PSFE stock reached $2.55 billion, with 723.71 million shares outstanding and 539.03 million shares in the current float.
+Compared to the average trading volume of 14.13M shares, PSFE reached a trading volume of 14371390 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here’s what leading stock market gurus have to say about Paysafe Limited [PSFE]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for PSFE shares is $6.62 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on PSFE stock is a recommendation set at 1.70.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.